philterd/philter/docs/docs/mistakes.md

 ## Redaction Methods

-Philterd Data Services uses a multi-layered approach to identification.
+Philter uses a multi-layered approach to identification.
 The following two methods are primarily used to identify sensitive information:

 ### Pattern-Based Redaction